TalAter/annyang/docs/README.md

 annyang.addCallback('end', myFunction1);
 annyang.addCallback('end', myFunction2);

+// Remove all callbacks from all events: annyang.removeCallback();

+// Remove all callbacks attached to end event: annyang.removeCallback('end');

 // Remove myFunction2 from being called on start: annyang.removeCallback('start', myFunction2);

-// Remove all callbacks attached to end event: annyang.removeCallback('end');

-// Remove all callbacks from all events: annyang.removeCallback();
+// Remove myFunction1 from being called on all events: annyang.removeCallback(undefined, myFunction1);
 ````

 ### Params: